Skip to content

 Test your knowledge

 Q1.
-What does Heroku represent in the Salesforce Platform?
+What is Heroku within the broader Salesforce platform ecosystem?

 §